genevaers/MarkdownTest/docs/Intro15_Constant_and_Symbolic_Lookups.md

 <img style="float: right;" width="50%" vspace="5" alt="Function Overview" src=images/Module15-Constant_and_Symbolic_Lookups/Module15_Slide24.jpeg title="Function Overview"/>

-This logic table and his page has introduced the following Logic Table Function Code:
+This page has introduced the following Logic Table Function Code:
 - LKC, builds a look up key using a constant
 - LKS, builds a look up key using a symbolic